 In the process of making these changes adolescents are experimenting and testing limits.
 In the dependence-independence struggles, the choices adolescents make can affect their health for the rest of their life.
-This is also the time, when a number of adult illnesses can begin.
-The challenge of adolescent medicine is to help sort out the emotional from the physical, as well as to provide preventive care.
+Medical problems may occur as a result of risk-taking behaviors common among teens.
+Such issues can best be addressed in a teen-oriented office setting that recognizes the uniqueness of teens.

-The Division of Adolescent Medicine at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is committed to providing high quality, comprehensive and confidential care to adolescents.
+The Division of Adolescent Medicine at Nicklaus Children's Hospital, is committed to providing high quality, comprehensive and confidential care to teens.